iTXTech/Genisys/README.md

 * More Items
 * Hunger (Based on Katana)
 * AI (Based on MOW)
-* More commands (bancid bancidbyname banipbyname ms extractplugin makeplugin pardoncid weather extractphar loadplugin lvdat biome xp setblock fill summon)
+* More commands
+  - bancid
+  - bancidbyname
+  - banipbyname
+  - ms
+  - extractplugin
+  - makeplugin
+  - pardoncid
+  - weather
+  - extractphar
+  - loadplugin
+  - lvdat
+  - biome
+  - xp
+  - setblock
+  - fill
+  - summon
-* With FolderPluginLoader
+* FolderPluginLoader
 * Monster Spawner
 * Item Frame
 * Dispenser and Dropper
 * Colorful Sheep
-* Different types of Boat, Villager and Rabbit
+* Multiple types of Boat, Villager and Rabbit
 * Enchantment
 * Brewing
 * NOTICE: Please edit **genisys.yml** to enable all the features, including Redstone, MobAI, Nether and so on.